jonlovera/koa-nextjs/README.md

 app.use(async ctx => {
   await ctx.render({
-    screen: "main/Home", // path for a React component in `/pages/main/Home.js`
+    page: "main/Home", // path for a React component in `/pages/main/Home.js`
     props: {
       // only plain (serializable) JS primitives or objects.
       user: { name: "" },